DBHP Lab

 Who We Are:

-Jazmin Simms (she/her) is a first-year student in the Clinical Psychology PhD program at IIT.
+Jazmin Simms (she/her) is a third-year student in the Clinical Psychology PhD program at IIT.
 She received a BA in Psychology from the University of Missouri with a minor in Sociology and a concentration in Multicultural Studies.
 Her previous clinical experience includes working within the Department of Mental Health at a forensic psychiatric hospital and a behavioral health center for young adults.
 Her research interests are centered around the sense of belonging, social/emotional wellbeing, and health disparities among ethnic and sexual minorities, specifically Queer and Trans People of Color.
 She is also interested in accessible comprehensive sex education of young adults.
 In the future she plans to continue in an academic environment and contribute to our understanding of marginalized experiences through both teaching and research.

 Arryn Guy (she/they) is an alumna of the DBHP lab and of the Clinical Psychology PhD program at Illinois Institute of Technology (class of 2020).
 Her research interests focus on the translation of evidence-based behavioral health interventions from testing to implementation using community-engaged research methods, with the ultimate goal of increasing rates of HIV viral suppression and reducing HIV-related comorbidities among racial/ethnic and sexual/gender minorities.
+She is now an Assistant Professor of Psychology at IIT.

-Erin Thomas (she/her) is a second-year student in IIT’s Clinical Psychology Ph.D. program.
+Erin Thomas (she/her) is a fourth-year student in IIT’s Clinical Psychology Ph.D. program.
 Prior to starting at IIT, she received her Bachelor of Arts in psychology from the University of Michigan-Dearborn.
 Her research interests focus on the connections between romantic relationships and health, with added consideration of partners within the LGBTQ+ community.
 She is also more broadly interested in the impact of social support on health outcomes.

 Stephen Ramos, PhD (he/him) is an alumnus of the DBHP Lab at IIT and is currently completing a T32 fellowship at the University of California, San Diego.
 His research interests focus on HIV prevention, HIV care engagement, behavioral health syndemics (e.g., mental health, substance use, trauma), and marginalized populations.
 He previously served in the APA Science Student Council as the 2020-2022 Health Psychology representative and completed his clinical internship in the Med/Health track at the University of Florida.
 Contact: StephenRamosPhD@gmail.com.

-Wren Yoder is an alumna of DBHP at the Illinois Institute of Technology.
+Wren Yoder (she/her) is an alumna of DBHP at the Illinois Institute of Technology.
 She received her undergraduate degree in psychology from U.C.
 Berkeley.
 Her research interests include associations between patient-provider relationships and health outcomes (e.g. treatment adherence) as well as romantic relationships and health.
 Wren’s clinical experiences include the psychosocial oncology rotation at Loyola University Medical Center and the HIV Care Program at Mercy Hospital.

-Frane Santic (he/him) is a third-year student in the Clinical Psychology Ph.D. program at IIT.
-He received his B.A. in Psychology from the University of Louisville and an M.A. in Clinical Psychology from the University of Dayton.
-His research interests broadly are the interactions between relationships, sexual and gender minority (SGM) populations, and health.
-His clinical experiences include forensic evaluations, addiction rehabilitation, community mental health, and most recently, psychosocial oncology.
+Frane Santic (he/him) is a fifth-year student in the Clinical Psychology PhD program at IIT.
+He received his B.A. in Psychology from the University of Louisville and his M.A. in Clinical Psychology from the University of Dayton.
+His research interests broadly include understanding health outcomes within sexual and gender minority (SGM) populations, as well as the influence of romantic relationships on psychological and physical health for individuals within those dyads.
+His most recent clinical experiences have included work within transplant services, psychosocial oncology, and neuropsychological testing.

-Marlena Cannon is an alumna of the DBHP Lab.
+Marlena Cannon (she/her) is an alumna of the DBHP Lab.
 Her research interests include exploring mental health in vulnerable populations, such as refugees, at-risk adolescents, and those who have experienced poverty, as well as the psychological effects of mental health stigmas concerning people of color (POC) and underprivileged communities.
 She currently works for IIT in Human Resources.

-Winnie Guerra is an alumna of the DBHP Lab.
+Winnie Guerra (she/her) is an alumna of the DBHP Lab.
 Winnie is interested in environmental justice, the ways in which climate change impacts the health of minority communities, and the relationship between human behavior and environmental sustainability.
 Winnie is currently pursuing a masters degree in an environmental professional program.

-Timothy Tully is an alumnus of the DBHP Lab at the Illinois Institute of Technology.
+Timothy Tully (he/him) is an alumnus of the DBHP Lab at the Illinois Institute of Technology.
 He received his bachelor’s degree in psychological science with a specialization in Clinical/Behavioral Health Psychology.
 His research interests include the effects of stigma on mental and physical health and the effects of mental health disorders on seeking and adhering to treatment.

 Current Projects: